vitest-dev/vitest/docs/advanced/api/index.md

 This guide lists advanced APIs to run tests via a Node.js script.
 If you just want to [run tests](/guide/), you probably don't need this.
 It is primarily used by library authors.
 :::

+You can import any method from the `vitest/node` entry-point.

 ## startVitest

 ```ts